Becoming a Pastoral Leader in

 Courses Required for Pastoral Leaders

-Following is a list of topics covered during pastoral leader training.
-The majority of the training can be completed online, on your own time.
-Some topics, noted below have hands-on or experiential components.
+Following is a list of topics covered during pastoral leader formation.
+The majority of materials can be completed online, on your own time.
+Some topics, noted below, have hands-on or experiential components.

 A schedule of Zoom and in-person gatherings will be published at the start of the training.

-Training is coordinated by the formation team in the Office of the Bishop.
+Training is offered by the formation team in the Office of the Bishop and uses materials licensed with permission from the Iona Collaborative, Seminary of the Southwest.
 Course facilitators will provide access to materials and monitor online discussions.

 Training liaison: Missioner Tracy Methe